John “Jake” M. Krattiger

 He is admitted to practice in the Oklahoma Supreme Court, all Oklahoma District Courts, as well as the United States District Courts for the Western, Northern, and Eastern Districts of Oklahoma, the United States District Court for the District of Colorado, and the United States Tenth Circuit Court of Appeals.

-Jake serves on the Board of Directors at the Federal Bar Association’s Oklahoma City Chapter, is a member and Treasurer for the Litigation Section at the Oklahoma Bar Association, is a member and Chair of the Lawyers for Learning Committee at the Oklahoma County Bar Association, and is a member of the American Bar Association.
+Jake serves on the Board of Directors at the Federal Bar Association’s Oklahoma City Chapter, is a member and Treasurer for the Litigation Section of the Oklahoma Bar Association, is a member of the Rotary Club of Oklahoma City, and is past-Chair of the Lawyers for Learning Committee at the Oklahoma County Bar Association.

 He is also a member of the Defenses Research Institute, Oklahoma Association of Defense Counsel, Oklahoma City Mineral Lawyers Society, and Luther Bohanon American Inn of Court.
 Jake is also active in the community at-large where he volunteers with Oklahoma Lawyers for Children, is a member and Chair of the Legal Committee of the Rotary Club of Oklahoma City (Club 29), a member of the Downtown Club of Oklahoma City, and a graduate of Leadership Oklahoma City’s LOYAL Class IX.

 Jake is a 2011 honors graduate of the University of Oklahoma College of Law, where he was elected to the Order of the Coif.
 While in law school, he served as the Executive Articles Editor of the Oklahoma Law Review and was named a Comfort Scholar.
 Jake received his Bachelor of Arts in Political Science from the University of Oklahoma, where he graduated summa cum laude and was elected to Phi Beta Kappa.

 - Summary Judgement for Operator